CACI's Lewis Pate Receives BEY - GuruFocus.com

-CACI International Inc (NYSE%3A+CACI) announced today that Lewis Pate, Ph.D., Enterprise Cyber Solutions Architect, has been awarded the Black Engineer of the Year (BEYA) award for Community Service.
+RESTON, VA / ACCESSWIRE / January 11, 2023 / CACI International Inc (NYSE:CACI, Financial) announced today that Lewis Pate, Ph.D., Enterprise Cyber Solutions Architect, has been awarded the Black Engineer of the Year (BEYA) award for Community Service.
 The BEYA STEM Awards recognize and highlight the achievements of minorities in science, technology, engineering, and math (STEM) fields.

 Pate is passionate about opening doors in STEM for underrepresented communities.
 He has volunteered with the International Consortium of Minority Cyber Professionals (ICMCP), a nonprofit dedicated to the academic and professional success of minority cybersecurity students and professionals, mentoring 145 students during the past five years through its CyVersity program.
 Pate also donates his time leading trainings at various companies; teaching several technical certification courses; serving as leader of his church's cyber-training ministry; and volunteering at Alamo Armed Forces Communications and Electronics Association (AFCEA).